Poppy has been living in Japan for over six years. She likes to read novels, write, and play video games.

 Whether it's from anime, Japanese TV shows or movies, or something you've come across in your studies, most people have come across a Japanese honorific at some point.

-It might be confusing to know which one goes with which situation, and which are more appropriate according to age and gender.
+It might be confusing to know which one goes with which situation and which is more appropriate according to age and gender.
 Is it san, chan, or kun?
 How about sama or sensei?
-How can you try out these honorifics without sounding silly at best, downright rude at worst?
+How can you try out these honorifics without sounding silly at best or downright rude at worst?

 This article is a guide on seven Japanese honorifics and when it is appropriate to use them.

 You can add the honorific san for people you've just met, ideally with their last name (if they introduced themselves as such).
 San is used for strangers and for people with whom you have a neutral or professional relationship.
 Here are some more examples where -san is generally used:

 - Between strangers who just met in an informal setting.